digital-asset/daml/docs/source/concepts/local-ledger.rst

    :width: 100%

 Unlike in a linearly ordered ledger, the causality graph relates the transactions of the `Iou` transfer workflow with the `Account` creation workflow only at the end, when the `Iou` is deposited into the account.
-As will be explained below, the Bank, Alice, and the painter therefore need not observe the transactions `tx1` to `tx6` in the same order.
+As will be formalized below, the Bank, Alice, and the painter therefore need not observe the transactions `tx1` to `tx6` in the same order.

 Moreover, transaction `tx2` and `tx3` are unordered in this causality graph even though they act on the same `Iou` contract.
 However, as both actions are non-consuming, they do not interfere with each other and could therefore be parallelized, too.